-There are many first aid courses in Hong Kong.
+There are many first aid training courses in Hong Kong.
 You can choose to send her a to a first aid course dedicated to domestic helpers because the training will be catered to the situations they encounter.
-We've listed some helper first aid courses available in Hong Kong.
+We've listed some domestic helper first aid courses available in Hong Kong.

 Price per person: HK$340 (English class), HK$280 (Cantonese class)

 Price per person: HK$1,250

 Price per person: HK$1,500